grmpl/UlanziAlarmClockTasmotaBerry/README.md

 1. Flash Tasmota on your Ulanzi TC001.
 (You should compile an own build with support for the real time clock in the Ulanzi: https://tasmota.github.io/docs/DS3231/, otherwise your alarm clock will need network to set the time after reset)
 2. Set Template and Module according to https://templates.blakadder.com/ulanzi_TC001.html
-4. Set Pixel-Number of the Display in Console: `Pixels 256` (Please note: This is only possible with ID=1 on GPIO32 with WSD2812)
+4. ~~Set Pixel-Number of the Display in Console: `Pixels 256`~~ (The command works only with ID=1 on GPIO32 with WSD2812, and according to my eperience it is not necessary)
 5. Stop processing of buttons in Tasmota: `SetOption73 1`
 6. Set timezone according to your needs.
 For Middle Europe it's: `Backlog0 Timezone 99; TimeStd 0,0,10,1,3,60; TimeDst 0,0,3,1,2,120`
 7. Set latitude and longitude to your place.
 For Munich e.g. it's: `backlog latitude 48.138613; longitude 11.573833`